infews/bonfire/pages/source/index.md

 ## Current Features

-* build a draft file for editing: all sections in a single HTML file
+* Build a draft file for editing: all sections in a single HTML file

 ## Coming Features